konstantinmvelkov/DZC20/README.md

 # DZC20
 ### You can collaborate as follows:
 ### 1. Clone the repository locally (you will clone the develop branch as it is set as the main branch). ⬇️
-### 2. Go to where you cloned the repository to and open Assets/Scenes.
+### 2. Go to where you cloned the repository to and open Assets/Scenes. ☑️
-### 3. Click on any file with .unity type to start your project.
+### 3. Click on any file with .unity type to start your project. ✅
 ### 4. Make changes.🛠
-### 5. Commit changes.
+### 5. Commit changes.💫
-### 6. Fetch from the remote repository.
+### 6. Fetch from the remote repository.🔄
 ### 7. If the remote is some commits ahead, then pull and merge locally (resolve conflicts if there are any). ⚠️
 ### 8. Push to remote repository. ⬆️
 ## Done! 🏆